TudorCalinCS/LicensePlateReader/README.md

 ## Testing

--Navigate to the root directory of the project where the `test.py` file is located.
+- Navigate to the root directory of the project where the `test.py` file is located.

--Run the following command in your terminal:
+- Run the following command in your terminal:

 python tests.py

--The images used for tests can be found in the 'testPlates' folder.
+- The images used for tests can be found in the 'testPlates' folder.

 ## Extensibility